tsykhovskyi/ivar/README.md

 ## Features

 This application is a HTTP server that provide handy UI for Lua in Redis scripts debugging.
-It can be launched in 2 modes:
+Two modes are available for debugging:

 - _proxy mode_: forwards commands to redis server and run script debugger on demand
 - _command mode_: Lua script file is executed with arguments

+In proxy mode debugger you can use debugger ports as redis for your application.
+If Redis is set up in Cluster mode, then for better experience and debug coverage you should forward ports for all nodes.

-Debugger supports both `forked`(default) and `sync` redis debugging mode.
+Debugger supports both Redis `forked`(default) and `sync` redis debugging mode.
+It can be changed in UI and predefined with `--sync-mode` option. https://redis.io/docs/manual/programmability/lua-debugging/#synchronous-mode

+### Debugger UI features
+- Step (F8)
+- Continue (F9)
+- Abort/Restart execution
+- Breakpoints
+- Scope/Watch variables
+- Multiple debug session simultaneously

 ## Debugger CLI help